Micmac Manual

 Return Q(TARGET->STATE) / Q(STATE->TARGET) where Q is the jump distribution and

-is from the currentstate
+jumpis from the currentstateofchaintotargetsample.

 [generic-function] acceptance-probability chain jump candidate